jewettaij/visfd_tutorials/README.md

 In another example, EMAN2 can be used to enhance the visible ribosomes in an image.
 The resulting image can be processed using VISFD software ("filter_mrc") to create a text file that specifies the X,Y,Z coordinates of all of the risosomes.)
-Since only the ribosomes are present in the image that VISFD sees, it is much less likely to be distracted or confused by other features.
+Since only the ribosomes are (hopefully) present in the image that VISFD sees, it is much less likely to be distracted or confused by other dark spots in the image which are not ribosomes.